-Hannah is the policy director at Media Mobilizing Project (MMP).
-She's currently leading a local-to-national campaign to force Comcast to pay their fair share and expand the right to communicate.
-She came to MMP as a trainer in communications, legislative planning and strategy, and as a longtime media justice organizer.
-As the Campaign Director at the Prometheus Radio Project, Hannah helped lead and design the grassroots organizing and legislative strategy that resulted in the passage of the Local Community Radio Act - a bill that opened up the FM dial to thousands more community radio stations nationwide.
-Hannah is a member of the Board of Directors of Allied Media Projects, a trustee at the Valentine Foundation, and a board member at Fight for the Future.
-She is also the mom of incredible preschooler Sara Bela Sassaman Marcus, and the partner of brilliant community programmer Josh Marcus.
+Hannah came to MMP as a volunteer, working on grassroots fundraising, and now serves as the Policy Director of the organization.
+As the Campaign Director at the Prometheus Radio Project, Hannah helped lead the grassroots organizing and legislative strategy that resulted in the passage of the Local Community Radio Act – a bill that opened up the FM dial to thousands more community radio stations nationwide.

 Cézanne Charles is director of creative industries at Creative Many Michigan.
 Charles directs Creative Many’s statewide programs providing the knowledge, networks and advocacy needed to help empower the practices of artists, designers and designer-makers within the state.
 She joined Creative Many in 2008.
 Charles also co-directs rootoftwo, LLC, a hybrid design studio founded with John Marshall in 1998. rootoftwo, based in metro Detroit, makes hybrid design projects, social objects, experiences and works for the public realm – typically at the scale of devices, furniture or small buildings – to encourage interaction and engagement.
 Their experimental objects and experiences attempt to disrupt and expose existing systems of social behavior through humor, play, interaction and participation.
-Recent project, Whithervanes – commissioned by The Creative Foundation for the Folkestone Triennial 2014 was featured in Wired, Dezeen, and Fast Company.
-Their projects create a condition where we can perceive ourselves; the here and now; and perhaps the future, differently
+Recent project, Whithervanes – commissioned by The Creative Foundation for the Folkestone Triennial 2014 and Locust Projects in Miami 2018 was featured in Wired, Dezeen, and Fast Company.
+Their projects create a condition where we can perceive ourselves; the here and now; and perhaps the future, differently.